pgporada/autoshred/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-brightgreen.svg)](LICENSE)

 # Overview: autoshred
-[Shred](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html) wrapper script that will allow you to plug in external drives and automatically wipe them.
-Nwipe is the tool that DBAN uses under the hood to perform its wipes.
+[Shred](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html) wrapper script that will allow you to plug in external drives and automatically wipe the data.
+While shooting, smashing, and drilling harddrives is cool and fun, why not repurpose the drives?

 ![](imgs/shred.jpeg)